husarion/panther_driver/docs/README.md

  - [Dockerhub](https://hub.docker.com/_/ros)

 ### 6. panther_lights
-Implemetation of led usage for panther robot.
+***TODO: Actual functional usage of the leds*** Implemetation of led usage for panther robot.
+For now its not usable, only turns on and blinks in one mode.
  - [Github](https://github.com/husarion/panther_lights)
  - Dockerhub ***TODO - not yet on dockerhub***